 Children and the developing fetus are most at risk from perchlorate contamination, because their brains are still developing, and their bodies are highly sensitive to smaller fluctuations in iodide levels.
 Changes in thyroid hormone levels during pregnancy can have a lasting impact, since the thyroid system governs fetal brain development.

 Massachusetts has the most health-protective drinking water regulation for the chemical in the country, at 2 parts per billion, or ppb.
 The presence of perchlorate in drinking water is also regulated in Arizona, California, New Jersey, New York and Texas.
 California set a public health goal of 1 ppb in 2015, although its legal limit remains 6 ppb.
 EWG recommends a Maximum Contaminant Level of no more than 2 ppb perchlorate in drinking water and, ideally, 1 ppb to protect children from the health harms caused by perchlorate.

 In 2011, the Environmental Protection Agency determined that perchlorate met the Safe Drinking Water Act criteria for regulation, based on its potential health effects.
 However, in 2020 the agency withdrew the decision and announced it would not set a drinking water standard.

 Where is perchlorate found, and why is it in food and drinking water?

 Perchlorate is very mobile in soil and groundwater, and does not readily degrade.
 These characteristics lead to the formation of underground pollution.
-High levels of contamination may be found around manufacturing facilitates, defense contracting sites and military operations.
+High levels of contamination may be found near manufacturing facilitates, defense contracting sites and military operations.
 The defense and aerospace industries use 90 percent of domestically produced perchlorate.